 John McNaughton Dip Counselling MCOSCA

-I have 15 years experience of working in the mental health sector and with people who have had difficult life challenges.
-I am experienced in working with both men and women and in creating a safe space with the people I work with.
+I am an experienced counsellor who has also worked in the mental health sector for over 15 years.
+I am experienced in working with both men and women of all ages and find that I am able to create a safe space for them.
 I use an individualised approach that is warm, non-judgemental, empathic and unique to you.
 This gives you the opportunity to explore the things in life that are troubling you, and gives you the space to make changes and grow.

 Special Areas of Interest

 I have a particular interest in working with Anxiety, Depression and Trauma.
-I am also experienced in working with Addictions, Bullying and Work Related Stress.
+I am also experienced in working with Addictions, Bereavement and Work Related Stress.

-I am based in the central belt of Scotland and have rooms in Stirling, Falkirk, Cumbernauld and Linlithgow.
+I am based in the central belt of Scotland and have rooms in Stirling and Linlithgow.
 All are located in the centre of town and are convenient for transport links.

 I am PVG checked and abide by COSCA's Code of Ethics.